VolcanicArts/vrcosc.com/docs/V2/SDK/handlers.md

 `OnUserLeft` occurs when a remote user leaves the current instance.

 `OnUserJoined` occurs when a remote user joins the current instance.

+All events are passed with their relevant data and the time at which the log occurred.
+The whole log file is scanned once on start to allow modules to backfill data if needed (see the instance user count of [ClientInfo](https://github.com/VolcanicArts/VRCOSC-Modules/blob/main/VRCOSC.Modules/ClientInfo/ClientInfoModule.cs#L62)).
+Make sure to ignore any logs from the past if you only need new data.